 Step 1: Conduct a search to determine if the mark is free to use and register to minimise conflicts with earlier third-party rights (although this is optional).

 Step 2: File your application, either on paper or electronically.
 It is cheaper to file the application electronically.
 There is also the option of using the EUIPO's Fast Track application process, which can be 50% faster than a regular application.
 A EUTM qualifies for the Fast Track service if the list of goods and services is selected from the EUIPO's Harmonised database, which contains pre-validated and pre-translated terms and payment is at the time of application.

 Step 3: If you file the application electronically, a filing receipt will be produced as part of the filing process, where you will be given the official filing date and number.
 If you file the application on paper, the filing receipt will be issued in a few weeks.

 Step 4: Within around one month of the filing you will receive comments from the EUIPO on the formalities examination.
-This will raise any specific queries that the EUIPO may have for example, regarding your class choices, wording of the specification and objections to the distinctiveness of the mark (i.e. is the mark a term other traders need to use to describe their goods and services).
+This will raise any specific queries that the EUIPO may have - for example regarding your class choices, wording of the specification and objections to the distinctiveness of the mark (i.e. is the mark a term other traders need to use to describe their goods and services).
 If objections are raised, you will have two months to remedy any deficiencies and reply.
 You may ask for an initial two month extension of time to prepare your response.
-The first extension will normally be granted automatically but the second will need to be justified..
+The first extension will normally be granted automatically but a second will need to be justified.

-Step 7: If there are no oppositions, the EUIPO will issue you or your trade mark attorney a certificate of registration around 6 months after the publication date.
-Previously a registration fee was payable at this stage, but this was abolished on the 1st May 2009.
-There are widespread examples of purported invoices for registration fees being issued by third parties unconnected to the EUIPO or your trade mark attorney, ignore these fee requests and do not pay them.
+Step 7: If there are no oppositions, the EUIPO will issue you or your trade mark attorney a certificate of registration around six months after the publication date.
+Previously a registration fee was payable at this stage, but this was abolished on 1 May 2009.
+There are widespread examples of purported invoices for registration fees being issued by third parties unconnected to the EUIPO or your trade mark attorney: ignore these fee requests and do not pay them.